Think the 2026 Card Is Completely Different? Think Again

 2026: 1234 DDD DDD DDDD

 This Winds and Dragons hand may be your new BFF.
-It’s the same concept as the 2025 version, only this time it’s easier because you don’t have to make two pairs (FF and DD).
-You will need an additional number in your single number consecutive run (four consecutive tiles instead of three).
-And just like the 2025 card, those consecutive numbers don’t need to match up with the dragons of the corresponding color.
+It’s similar to the 2025 version, but easier, since you don’t need to make two pairs (FF and DD).
+Instead, you’ll build a longer run (four consecutive numbers instead of three).
+And just like before, the numbers don’t have to match the Dragon colors.

 2026 Hand At a Glance

--Any four consecutive numbers of any one suit
+Any four consecutive numbers in the same suit

 Your Favorite Hand, Reincarnated